Hendrix-CS/csci150/homework/function-reading.md

    Python interpreter.
 (You are welcome to refer to your notes or textbook, read Python documentation, look at examples from class, *etc.*; just don't actually run any code.)
-Trace the execution of the code in the exercise.
+Trace the execution of the code in the exercise, including updating variables and any printed output.

 2. **Check**: Run the code.
 Does the actual output agree with what you wrote down in step 1?